adamsilver/adamsilver.io-jekyll/_posts/2015-11-15-designing-a-bad-experience-on-purpose.md

 1. A small percentage of existing users would have started using PayPal.
 * We would have attracted new users because we now offer PayPal.

-Even if as much as say 25% of users (which is unlikely) stopped paying the 50p, it is highly likely they would be happier for using PayPal as a more convenient, and perceptively more secure option.
+Even if as much as say 25% of users (which is unlikely) stopped paying the transaction fee, it is highly likely they would be happier for using PayPal as a more convenient, and perceptively more secure option.

 A happy user is one that purchases more frequently or at least continues to use the service at the same frequency.
 A happy user also has the potential to recommend to friends or family&mdash;how much is that worth in marketing?